-Pasta with Tomato, Olives & Soft Cheese
+Pasta with Olives, Tomato & Soft Cheese

 - While it is cooking, simply mix the sauce ingredients together, excluding the peas.

 If you are following the meal planner for week two, please make sure you measure the soft cheese, there is only just enough of that for the week.

 The sauce coated a dish of pasta with abundance.
 The flavour was thick and intense with the tomato paste and olives, a strong taste which I really enjoyed.
 The recipe calls for peas, but as I have lots of runner beans at the moment, I used those.
 This is a definite keeper for me, I loved it.
 And it only took as long to prepare as the pasta did to cook!

 What changes can I make?

 Vary the pasta shape you use.
 Swap the soft cheese for cream or a vegan option to make it vegan.
 Use black or green olives, or even stuffed ones.